 The Department has begun mailing Proof of Claim (POC) forms to insureds and/or claimants with an open loss claim.
 The Department will be mailing additional POCs to the remaining potential claimants in the next few months.
 An option for requesting a proof of claim form will be posted here soon.

 Do I need to submit a proof of claim form to the Department in order to have the guaranty association make payments on my pending FSIC claim?

 No. The guaranty association has access to the company claim files and will review your claim to determine if it is a covered claim on which payments may be due.
 If you are not certain that your claim is covered by the guaranty association and/or you wish to make a claim directly against the FSIC receivership estate, you must submit a Proof of Claim form to the Department.
-The Department has not yet begun the proof of claim filing process.
-Once the proof of claim process begins, information will be posted to the Department's website on how you can obtain a proof of claim form.

 When is the deadline for filing a claim in the receivership?

 The deadline for filing claims in the FSIC receivership October 2, 2020.

 The payment of claims in a receivership are paid in priority order as defined by Florida Statutes, Chapter 631.
 The only assets available for distribution are the assets of the company.